Congratulations! You've received a diagnosis. Now what?

 The Calendar (as of yet not created) will contain events/workshops from the different services.
 If you would like your groups events posted here please let me know.

-The Blog will contain more in depth descriptions of local services and resources in town as well as personal pots about experiences and helpful advice.
+The Blog will contain more indepth descriptions of local services and resources in town as well as helpful advice.
 If you would like to contribute to this site please contact me.

 Our Stories is a place to feel seen and heard.
-(Once created) It will contain interviews from Yukoner's with chronic conditions who share what it was like getting their diagnosis, the challenges they faced before and after, what their experiences where like as they searched for resources and answers, and any advice they may have for others like them.
+(Once created) It will contain interviews from Yukoner's with chronic conditions who share what it was like getting their diagnosis, the challenges they faced before and after, what their experiences where like as they searched for resources and answers, and any advice they may have for others going through similar situations.